 The high-energy diet of hummingbirds is a testament to their physical capabilities.
 These tiny birds fuel their fast-paced lifestyle by consuming nectar, making up 90% of their diet.

 Nectar gives them the essential sugars they need to maintain their incredible metabolism, powering their ability to hover in mid-air and sustain their rapid wing beats.
-A hummingbird can visit up to 2,000 flowers daily to meet their insatiable energy demands.
-For that reason, they need to eat every 10 to 15 minutes.
+Most hummingbird species can visit up to 2,000 flowers daily to meet their insatiable energy demands.
+For that reason, hummingbirds feed every 10 to 15 minutes.

-Although nectar serves as hummingbirds' primary energy source, it only provides them with limited nutrients.
-So they also eat insects, tree sap, and fruit juice to obtain essential proteins, vitamins, and minerals.
+Although hummingbirds drink nectar as their primary energy source, it only provides them with limited nutrients.
+They also eat insects, tree sap, and fruit juice to obtain essential proteins, vitamins, and minerals.

 Hummingbirds boast long, specialized tongues that enable them to access nectar deep within tubular flowers.
 This fascinating trait results from the coevolution between these birds and the plants they pollinate, aiding energy-efficient nectar extraction.
 It is crucial in their relentless quest for food.

 They also quickly absorb the sugary substance within minutes of ingestion, so they need to feed every 10 to 15 minutes.
-This adaptation makes them the record holder for the highest mass-specific metabolic rates among vertebrates showcasing their exceptional energy efficiency2.
+This adaptation makes them the record holder for vertebrates' highest mass-specific metabolic rates, showcasing their exceptional energy efficiency.

 This hummingbird fact will shock you if you are a newbie bird lover!
 Did you know some birds have a hibernation-like state called torpor?